Welcome to Mercy!

 Please take a moment to take a deep breath and congratulate yourself on taking the first step of your high school career!
 The process of applying to high school can be both overwhelming and exciting; which is exactly why we—your Admissions Team—are here to help you through, step by step, and ensure that you have a positive experience from the first click on our website all the way up to your first day as a Mercy Girl.

 Our website is set up to be as user-friendly as possible and many of the questions you may have can be answered there.
-Here are a few of the main topics you might be interested in:

 If at any point in the process, you have a question, a concern, or would like some personalized assistance, please do not hesitate to contact our Admissions Office and our team would be more than happy to help you in any way we can.
 You may reach us by phone at 410.433.8880 or by email at firstname.lastname@example.org.